Peptide selection guide

 Use listed products as a structured decision menu

-Peptide12-listed options can be grouped by the question they help evaluate: GLP-1 and GIP/GLP-1 medicines for weight-management or diabetes-related conversations; sermorelin for growth-hormone-axis evaluation; PT-141 for sexual-health screening; glutathione, NAD+, methylene blue, and GHK-Cu for more cautious wellness, topical, or longevity-support discussions.
+Peptide12-listed options can be grouped by the question they help evaluate: GLP-1 and GIP/GLP-1 medicines for weight-management or diabetes-related conversations; sermorelin for growth-hormone-axis evaluation; PT-141/bremelanotide for sexual-health screening; NAD+, glutathione, methylene blue, and GHK-Cu topical for cautious wellness, topical, antioxidant, or longevity-support discussions.

 • The same ingredient can have different branded, compounded, prescription, cosmetic, or supplement-adjacent pathways.